Kotti/Kotti/README.rst

 At this point, Kotti is **experimental**.
 You're encouraged to try it out and give us feedback, but don't use it in production yet.
-We're likely to make fundamental changes to both Kotti's API and its database structure in the following weeks.
+We're likely to make fundamental changes to both Kotti's API and its database structure in weeks to come.

 Installation
 ============